Orphan Pages: No Internal Links, So No Indexing

 </aside>

-If still “Discovered” after 4 weeks, the internal link signal is too weak — add links from more authoritative pages.
+If a URL is still Discovered after 4 weeks, the internal link signal is still too weak — add links from more authoritative, higher-traffic pages and reduce its click depth from the homepage.

-On large sites, you’ll always have a few orphans appearing during a redesign or category restructure.
-That’s normal — fix them in the next iteration.
+On large sites, a few orphans always appear during a redesign or category restructure.
+That is expected — catch them in the next monthly audit rather than treating every one as an emergency.

 Easy to misdiagnose

-- Thinking tag pages solve orphans: only if the tag pages themselves are indexed and authoritative
+• Assuming tag pages solve it: they only help if the tag pages are themselves indexed, well-linked, and not thin.

 Prevention

-- Before publishing a new article, add internal links from at least 2 existing related articles + add to homepage / index
+• Before publishing, add internal links from at least 2 existing related articles and add the page to the homepage or a category index.

-- “Related articles” widget should reach deep into the archive, not just latest 5
+• Keep the “Related articles” widget reaching deep into the archive, not just the latest 5.

-- When changing URL structure, sync-update all internal links — don’t rely on 301s alone
+• When you change URL structure, sync-update every internal link; do not rely on 301s alone.

 FAQ

-Q: Are tag pages a fix for orphan articles?
-A: Only if the tag pages themselves are indexable, well-linked, and not thin.
+Q: Are tag or category pages a fix for orphan articles?
+A: Only if the tag/category pages are themselves indexable, well-linked, and not thin.
+A thin, noindexed tag page passes almost nothing.

 Tags: #SEO #Google #Search Console #Indexing #Troubleshooting #Orphan page